World of Warcraft: Cataclysm: Critical response

 World of Warcraft: Cataclysm has received critical acclaim.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the game has received an average score of 90 based on 53 reviews, which indicates "universal acclaim."
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the game has received an average score of 90 based on 53 reviews, which indicates "universal acclaim".
 IGN scored the game 9/10 saying "Cataclysm is far and away the most impressive expansion to an MMO ever made" with "better content than Wrath".
 GameSpot rated the game 8.5/10 and with a critic score of 9.1/10 declaring World of Warcraft "in the best shape of its life" though stating that some of the new content is "mind-numbing and that there aren't enough new zones".
 GamePro gave it 4/5 stars calling the game "another solid release" and "much improved in terms of its overall design" but contrastingly stated Cataclysm to be "not quite as impressive as previous expansions".
 In addition, GameSpy gave Cataclysm their "MMO Game of the Year" at their 'Game of the Year 2010' awards.
+During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Cataclysm for "Role-Playing/Massively Multiplayer Game of the Year" and "Outstanding Achievement in Original Music Composition".

 Subscriptions

 Even with the success of Cataclysm, World of Warcraft saw a gradual decline in subscribers through 2011.
 Following the release of Cataclysm, subscription levels reached a peak of 12 million subscribers but soon dropped to pre-Cataclysm levels of 11.4 million by the end of March 2011.
 In early November 2011, subscriptions declined even further to 10.3 million users.
 In 2012, the subscription numbers stabilized at around 10.2 million users, holding steady for two consecutive quarters.
-On August 2, 2012 it was revealed that subscription numbers had continued to decline, landing at an approximate 9.1 million subscribers.
+On August 2, 2012, it was revealed that subscription numbers had continued to decline, landing at an approximate 9.1 million subscribers.